 Enabling the sense of touch in the digital world.

-We’re introducing a whole new touchscreen experience.
+We’re introducing a whole new rich interactive experience.

 Tanvas is about haptics—the sense of touch—as applied to touchscreen devices.
 Tanvas’ surface haptics technology lets you feel what you see on a touchscreen – the edges of keys, the snap of a toggle switch, the swipe of a turned page, the direction and magnitude of impacts in a game.

 Imagine touching a screen and feeling what you see – the feathers of a bird, the dimples of a golf ball, the texture of a sweater.

 Imagine being able to not only feel textures, but also to interact with objects – a ball bouncing off your finger, the tension of a slingshot, the switch of a light.

 Tanvas’ surface haptics technology moves past device vibration to texture you can actually feel.
 This allows devices to communicate with us in far-reaching new ways.
 Tanvas’ surface haptics technology is the next natural extension of the touchscreen and will bring new life to existing applications, while paving the way for profound new applications.
 We believe it will become so common that we will wonder why we ever used a touchscreen without it.

 Tanvas was founded in 2011 by successful entrepreneurs and haptic pioneers Ed Colgate and Michael Peshkin, professors of mechanical engineering at one of the world’s foremost haptics research laboratories at Northwestern University.
 Tanvas is the exclusive licensee of a suite of patents developed to create high-resolution touchscreen haptics.
 In short, a screen where you can feel what you see.